Tradeoffs and Comparison Complexity: Rationalizing Behavioral Regularities

-Formally, the DM now values $l=(w_l,p_l)$ against a \textit{probability list}: a price list of lotteries $Z = \set{z^1, ..., z^n}$, where each $z^k=(24,p_k)$.
-Analogous to Example \ref{EX:cequiv_reversals}, we work with \textit{adapted} probability lists, for which those containing equal-sized steps with $p_1=p_l$, $p_n=0$.
-Denote by $PE(l,Z)=1/2[p_{R(l,Z)-1}+p_{R(l,Z)}]$ the distribution over the DM's probability equivalents.

-Figure \ref{fig:pe_sims_pr} plots the simulated probability equivalents $\mathbb{E}[PE(l,Z)]$ for the same set of simple lotteries $l$ as in Figure $\ref{fig:ce_sims_pr}$.
-Notice that the valuation distortions in certainty equivalents \textit{reverse} when the lotteries are valued using probability equivalents.
+Formally, the DM now values $l=(w_l,p_l)$ against a \textit{probability list}: a price list of lotteries $Z = \set{z^1, ..., z^n}$, where each $z^k=(24,p_k)$; denote by $PE(l, Z) = 1/2[p_{R(l,Z)-1} + p_{R(l,Z) }]$ the DM's probability equivalents.\footnote{As in Example \ref{EX:cequiv_reversals}, we restrict to \textit{adapted} lists containing equal-sized steps with $p_1=p_l$, $p_n=0$.} Figure \ref{fig:pe_sims_pr} plots the simulated probability equivalents $\mathbb{E}[PE(l,Z)]$ for the same simple lotteries as in Figure \ref{fig:ce_sims_pr}.
 Intuitively, $y$ is harder to compare to prices, so its valuation is compressed upward toward the middle of the range of undominated probabilities, whereas $x$ is easier to compare, so its valuation is closer to the truth.
-Thus, $\mathbb{E}[PE(y,Z)]>\mathbb{E}[PE(x,Z)]$, eliminating the reversal.

-While probability equivalents are consistent with direct choice in this example, note that our model does \textit{not} predict that probability equivalents are more accurate than certainty equivalents.
-To see this, focus on the case of risk neutral preferences.
-Here, \textit{both} methods of valuation are subject to bias: $x$ and $y$ are indifferent in truth, and yet we have $\mathbb{E}[CE(x,Z)]>\mathbb{E}[CE(y,Z)]$ and $\mathbb{E}[PE(x,Z)]<\mathbb{E}[PE(y,Z)]$. \end{ex}
+Thus, $\mathbb{E}[PE(y,Z)] > \mathbb{E}[PE(x,Z)]$, eliminating the reversal.\footnote{\citet{gilovich_compatibility_2002} elicit preferences using ``probability matching,'' in which subjects indicate the probability $p$ that makes $x'=(\$23.5, p)$ indifferent to $y$.
+This is a special case of our manipulation in which the price list is made perfectly comparable to $x$, i.e., $z=(\$23.5,p)$.
+They document that probability matching is consistent with direct choice, consistent with the predictions of our model.}